How to Give an Insulin Injection

 You’ll want to make sure there are no “clumps” inside the bottle of insulin.
 Sometimes this can happen when a bottle is shaken around too much, so if you spot any, don’t use that bottle and get another.

 Depending on the type of insulin, you may need to gently mix it.
 “Short-acting” insulin is clear and does not need to be mixed.
 “Intermediate” or “long-acting” insulin does need to be mixed and usually appears cloudy.
-Gently rolling the bottle between your palms for a few moments will do the trick, but remember not to shake it.
+Gently rolling the bottle or pen between your palms for a few moments will do the trick, but remember not to shake it.

 - A “sharps” container, which is basically any sturdy box with a lid where you can keep the used needles and syringes.
 There are rules about how and where you can dispose of these, so check in your area for what is most convenient for you.
 Keep in mind that you may need a specific type of container depending on which disposal option you choose.